mkreman/MCNet-review/README.md

-# MCNet
+# MCNet-review
-Official implementation of MCNet: Rethinking the Core Ingredients for Accurate and Efficient Homography Estimation.
+Testing the Official implementation of MCNet: Rethinking the Core Ingredients for Accurate and Efficient Homography Estimation.

-## Environment

-torch1.10.0

-torchvision 0.11.1

-cupy 10.6

-numpy 1.23.0

-opencv-python 4.8.0.76

 ## Evaluate